-On October 28, 2020, the SEC adopted Rule 18f-4 under the 1940 Act relating to a registered investment company's use of derivatives and related instruments.
-Rule 18f-4 prescribes specific value-at-risk leverage limits for certain derivatives users and requires certain derivatives users to adopt and implement a derivatives risk management program (including the appointment of a derivatives risk manager and the implementation of certain testing requirements), and prescribes reporting requirements in respect of derivatives.
-Subject to certain conditions, if a fund qualifies as a "limited derivatives user," as defined in Rule 18f-4, it is not subject to the full requirements of Rule 18f-4.
-In connection with the adoption of Rule 18f-4, the SEC rescinded certain of its prior guidance regarding asset segregation and coverage requirements in respect of derivatives transactions and related instruments.
-With respect to reverse repurchase agreements or other similar financing transactions in particular, Rule 18f-4 permits a fund to enter into such transactions if the fund either (i) complies with the asset coverage requirements of Section 18 of the 1940 Act, and combines the aggregate amount of indebtedness associated with all tender option bonds or similar financing with the aggregate amount of any other senior securities representing indebtedness when calculating the relevant asset coverage ratio, or (ii) treats all tender option bonds or similar financing transactions in compliance with Rule 18f-4.
-The Funds have adopted procedures for investing in derivatives and other transactions in compliance with 18f-4.
-Rule 18f-4 under the 1940 Act, which could adversely affect the value or performance of the Funds.
-Limits or restrictions applicable to the counterparties or issuers, as applicable, with which the Funds may engage in derivative transactions could also limit or prevent the Funds from using certain instruments.
+Rule 18f-4 under the 1940 Act provides for the regulation of registered investment company's use of derivatives and related instruments.
+Rule 18f-4 prescribes specific value-atrisk leverage limits for certain derivatives users and requires certain derivatives users to adopt and implement a derivatives risk management program (including the appointment of a derivatives risk management program (including the appointment of a derivatives risk management program (including the appointment of a derivatives risk management program (including the appointment of a derivatives risk management program (including the appointment of a derivatives risk management program (including the appointment of a derivatives risk management program (including the appointment of a derivatives risk management program (including the appointment of a fund qualifies as a "limited derivatives user," as defined in Rule 18f-4, it is not subject to the full requirements of Rule 18f-4.
+With respect to reverse repurchase agreements or similar financing transactions in particular, including certain tender option bonds, Rule 18f-4 permits a fund to enter into such transactions if the fund either (i) complies with the asset coverage requirements of Section 18 of the 1940 Act, and combines the aggregate amount of indebtedness associated with all reverse repurchase agreements or similar financing transactions securities representing indebtedness when calculating the relevant asset coverage ratio, or (ii) treats all reverse repurchase agreements or similar financing transactions as derivatives transactions for all purposes under Rule 18f-4.
+The Funds have adopted procedures for investing in derivatives and other transactions in compliance with Rule 18f-4.
+Rule 18f-4 under the 1940 Act may require the Funds to observe more stringent asset coverage and related requirements than were previously imposed by the 1940 Act, which could adversely affect the value or performance of the Funds.
+Limits or restrictions applicable to the counterparties or issuers, a